ROWAN UNIVERSITY POLICY

 Rowan University strictly prohibits hazing of any kind in any student organization or team.
 Students are held accountable for both violations of state law and University policy as it is related to hazing.

-Under the direction of the President, the Vice President for Student Life and Dean of Students shall implement and ensure compliance with this policy.
+Under the direction of the President, the Associate Vice President for Student Affairs and Dean of Students shall implement and ensure compliance with this policy.

 This policy is applicable to all students of Rowan University.

 - New Jersey Code 2C:40-3 - Hazing; Aggravated Hazing